ember-learn/cli-guides/guides/appendix/dev-tools.md

 temporary backups and autosaves which interfere with broccoli, so they need to either be moved out of the way or disabled.

-#### Change Temporary Backup and Autosave Locations
+#### Change temporary backup and autosave locations

 By default, Vim places the temporary backup and autosave files right next to the associated file.
 If you change where Vim puts these backup and autosave files, you can still get the benefits of these features without it interferring with Ember.js or your build.